CoraWagner/VBA/index.md

 3. The location of the cells being selected
 4. The type that is being selected

 In this case, the type being selected is a cell reference.
-There is then a for loop that iterates through all the selected cells and hides the entire column.
+There is then a for loop that iterates through all the selected cells and deletes the entire column.

-**NOTE**: You only need to select one cell within each column.
-Selecting a whole column will cause Excel to crash.
+**NOTE**: In order to delete the entire column, you need to highlight the entire column.
+Not just a single cell.

-#### Hide Rows
+#### Delete Rows
 The second section of the macro is:

 `Dim rnge As range`